KanaeBunche/network-protocols/README.md

 </p>

 <h2>Conclusion</h2>
-This demonstration illustrates how VPNs alter IP addresses and the impact on network security.
+This demonstration illustrates how VPNs alter IP addresses and their impact on network security.